 What is Melasma and How to Beat it

-Melasma is a skin issue that most often affects women, but men can experience it too.
-Brown or brownish-gray blemishes, or inflamed, red patches (erythrosis pigmetosa faciei) begin to appear in a typically recognizable configuration and hue that physicians can easily identify in areas such as:
+Melasma is a skin issue that results in brown or brownish-gray blemishes, or inflamed, red patches (erythrosis pigmetosa faciei) that begin to appear in a typically recognizable configuration and hue that physicians can easily identify in areas such as:

 - The jawline (mandibular pattern)